Erfan-Nasiri/MikroTik-Iran-IP-List/README.md

 - **`import_iran_ips.rsc`**: A script to import the IP list into a MikroTik address list named `iran_ips`.

 ## Source of IP Address List
-The IP address list for Iran was sourced from [ipdeny.com](http://www.ipdeny.com/ipblocks/data/countries/ir.zone) on [insert date].
+The IP address list for Iran was sourced from [ipdeny.com](http://www.ipdeny.com/ipblocks/data/countries/ir.zone) .
 IP ranges may change over time, so it’s recommended to update the list periodically.

 ## How to Use
 ### Prerequisites